 HSF has created this page specifically for undocumented students ”Dreamers,” as we get many inquiries about eligibility for scholarships.
 Effective immediately, students who have obtained DACA (Deferred Action for Childhood Arrivals) status, are eligible and can now apply for HSF’s General Scholarship during this scholarship term.
-Scholarships open up January 1st to March 31st!
+Scholarships open up January 1st to March 30th, learn more!
 Click here to view our scholarships.

 Please be aware that there are other scholarships that do not require proof of citizenship or legal residency.
 Below are some that we recommend: